View all News & Blog posts »

 Many CDDEP projects are global in scope, spanning Africa, Asia, and North America.
 The strength of CDDEP derives from its researchers’ experience in addressing country and region-specific health problems, as well as truly global challenges, while recognizing the circumstances in which the answers must fit.
 The outcomes of individual projects go beyond the usual models to inspire new strategies for analysis, and innovative approaches are shared through publications and presentations focusing specifically on methodology.

-Founded in 2009 as a center of Resources for the Future, CDDEP is an independent non-profit organization.
 With headquarters in Washington D.C. and offices in New Delhi, CDDEP currently employs 20 full-time staff members and relies on a distinguished team of academics and policy analysts around the world.